 photo by Dan Thurler Booters Kip Monell, Dave Bailey and Zeke Kegode converge on a loose ball and an outnumbered and unidentified Wilmington kicker.
-Kegode scored three goals to lead the Quakers to a 3-0 trium ph.
-Booters blitz Wilmington, 3-0 Kegode nets three goals as by Guy Kovner Ezekiel Kegode's slick hat trick was all the Earlham soccer team needed to shutout Wilmington, 3-0, here Saturday.
+Kegode scored three goals to lead the Quakers to a 3-0 triumph.
+Booters blitz Wilmington, 3-0 as Kegode nets three goals by Guy Kovner Ezekiel Kegode's slick hat trick was all the Earlham soccer team needed to shutout Wilmington, 3-0, here Saturday.
 From his center forward position, Kegode, a junior from Nairobi, Kenya, rifled in all three Quaker goals to give the E.C. booters a 2-1 record.
-In the first period, Zeke got an assist from sophomore star Steve Worth, whose ball handling continually baffled Wilmington de-fenders.
+In the first period, Zeke got an assist from sophomore star Steve Worth, whose ball handling continually baffled Wilmington defenders.
 Junior Bob Biddle, another standout on the forward line, assisted Kegode in the third period, and he smashed in his second goal of that period unassisted.
 "Our teamwork was the best it has been so far," said an obviously pleased Coach Charles Matlack.
-"The offensive co-ordination and ball control is much better now.
-The remaining weakness is an ability to convert a higher percentage of shots in part to the creditable efforts Wilmington goalie John of Krieble, who repeatedly thwarted Quaker scoring opportunities by diving on a loose ball.
+"The offensive coordination and ball control is much better now.
+The remaining weakness is an ability to convert a higher percentage of shots into goals," he said.
+The Quakers took some 42 shots at the Wilmington goal, nailing only three.
+This was due 0 回 in part to the creditable efforts of Wilmington goalie John Krieble, who repeatedly thwarted Quaker scoring opportunities by diving on a loose ball.
 Krieble had several of his former teammates from Westtown (Pa.)
 Prep School shooting at him instead of away from him.
-Worth, halfbacks Dave Bailey and Bill Telfair and fullback Jon Krutsky brought their soccer talent to Earlham from Westtown.
+Worth, halfbacks Dave Bailey and Bill Telfair and fullback Jon Krutsky brought their soccertalent to Earlham from Westtown.
 Coach Matlack credited his two senior co-captains with outstanding performances.
 From his left fullback position, Rick Swigart "played his best game of the year," while inside left Bob Perkins continued as the offensive "quarterback."
 Matlack also felt that Kip Monell, the only starting freshman, handled his first assignment at right halfback well.
-Tomorrow Earlham faces Cedarville in an away match at 3 p.m. and Saturday the Quakers boxes priced from \$5.00 to \$125.00.
+Tomorrow Earlham faces Cedarville in an away match at 3 p.m. and Saturday the Quakers clash with always formidable Indiana University, one of the two teams which defeated the booters last season. 回